aviv1ron1/benchson/README.md

 ```
 - **`module`**: Specifies the module path where the provider is implemented.
 - **`class`**: The class name of the observability provider.
 - **`params`**: Provider-specific parameters (e.g., API keys, environment settings).
-Each provider has a respectove readme file in its folder that documents the parameters required and other instructions on how to use it.
+Each provider has a respective readme file in its folder that documents the parameters required and other instructions on how to use it.

 ---